Building tiny homes for families escaping domestic violence.

 Ready to build safe housing for families escaping domestic violence?

-If you’re a nonprofit, shelter, church, city, or partner actively working to support survivors, book a consultation with Daniel to map out a real plan for placement, units, and next steps.
+If you're a nonprofit, shelter, church, city, or partner actively working to support survivors, schedule a conversation with Daniel to map out placement, units, and next steps.